microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 ## Design

 The Fast **data grid** component enables a high degree of customizability.
-In addition to the base css styling that can be applied to the grid and its sub-components, authors can choose the templates applied to grid and header cells on a per column basis using the properties of `DataGridColumn`.
+In addition to the base css styling that can be applied to the grid and its sub-components, authors can choose the templates applied to grid and header cells on a per column basis using the properties of the associated `ColumnDefinition`.
 Additionally, authors can specify the templates used during the creation of rows and cells from data sources through the item template properties of the grid and row components (`rowItemTemplate` and `cellItemTemplate`).
 Finally, authors can add elements they create and manage themselves through the various element slots.

 ### API

-#### The DataGridColumn interface
+#### The ColumnDefinition interface

-Most **data grid** components use the `DataGridColumn` interface.
-A `DataGridColumn` is an object that describes the properties of a single column in the grid as follows:
+Most **data grid** components use the `ColumnDefinition` interface.
+A `ColumnDefinition` is an object that describes the properties of a single column in the grid as follows:

 - `columnDataKey`: A string that identifies which data item should be shown in the column.
 For example, if the source data had a field called "Name" the `columnDataKey` for the column that displays the values for "Name" would be "Name".

 - `title`:  The title of the column, if not provided the `columnDataKey` is used instead.

-- `columnWidth`:  The width of the column as they would be expressed for a [CSS grid-template-columns](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns).
-Under the covers `data-grid` uses these values to construct the rows using css grid layout.

 - `headerCellTemplate`:  Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use for header cells of this column.

+- `headerCellInternalFocusQueue`: Indicates whether the header cell has in internal focus queue.
+This should be set to `true` for header cells that host controls that need to use arrow keys or have multiple focusable internal elements.
+When the user hits the Enter or F2 key the element specified by the `cellFocusTargetCallback` function will be focused (see keyboard interactions descrived [here](https://w3c.github.io/aria-practices/#grid)).

 - `cellTemplate`:  Custom [template](https://fast.design/docs/fast-element/declaring-templates) to use for data cells of this column.